PURPOSE OF THIS POLICY

 4. In-Range Salary Movements

-Salary movements of this type are discretionary with the hiring authority, subject to available funding, and require review and approval by Human Resources.
+Salary movements of this type are discretionary as requested by the Department Head, and are subject to available funding and review and approval by Human Resources.

 a.
 Job Changes